 When retired English teacher Samuel Alexander disappeared in 2009, the alarm was soon raised.
 His body was later discovered buried at his family home.
 His only son, Mark Alexander – a 22 year old law student and entrepreneur – was wrongly accused of the murder and is now serving 16 years mandatory life imprisonment.
 He has always maintained his unqualified innocence.

-The prosecution invited the jury to draw inferences from an accumulation of circumstantial arguments, each of which alone was unlikely to be sufficient to persuade a majority of the jury.
+The prosecution proceeded to invite the jury to draw inferences from an accumulation of circumstantial arguments, each of which alone was unlikely to be sufficient to persuade a majority of the jury.
 As such, the case against Mark depends entirely upon the prosecution’s creation of doubt as to his account of events.
 The prosecution were reduced to this because none of the evidence available rendered the defence’s version of events impossible.
 The Crown Prosecution Service partially reopened Mark’s case in 2018, after agreeing that there was:

 The family home was undergoing major renovation work in 2009, through a combination of DIY, casual labour, and private tradesmen.
 It was subsequently discovered that Samuel’s body had been buried beneath three layers of professionally laid mortar and a further – fourth – layer of concrete, later identified as of amateur installation.
-Mark had ordered the concrete that formed this top layer himself on 17 November, taking delivery of it on 19 November, as part of ongoing construction work at the house.
-Mark freely admitted that he was responsible for this, indeed he’d conducted the work in front of witnesses, but – in emotional testimony before the Court – explained that he had had no inkling at the time that his father’s remains had been hidden within the layers below.
-He explained that when he visited the house to survey progress made by the builders since his last visit a month earlier, this particular site had been dug up and prepared with what looked like a specialist foundation.
-There is no evidence to identify when the site was prepared, or by whom, prior to Mark’s arrival on 17 November.
+Mark had ordered the concrete that formed this top layer himself on 17 November, taking delivery of it on 19 November, as part of the ongoing construction work at the house.
+Mark freely admitted that he was responsible for this, indeed he’d conducted the work in front of witnesses, but – in emotional testimony before the Court – explained that he had had no inkling at the time that his father’s remains were hidden, opportunisitcally it seems, within the layers below.
+It was simply unimaginable.
+As he surveyed the site where Samuel had received planning permission to fell trees “visibly threatening” the foundations of the garage, it appeared to have been prepared with a specialist root-barrier foundation while he had been away.
+There is no evidence however, to identify when the site was dug out, or by whom, prior to Mark’s arrival on 17 November.

 The prosecution argued that if Mark was responsible for the top layer, then he must – by inference – have been responsible for all of the layers, and thus the burial itself.
 This is not supported by the evidence.
 Stark differences between the materials, workmanship, and methodology used in laying the mortar as compared to the concrete demonstrate that they were done by different people in two very distinct phases.
 This was confirmed by an expert geologist and chartered surveyor, who described Mark’s work as “less well-compacted and more voided at the upper and edge surfaces, suggesting a non-specialist installation and the absence of shuttering”.
 By comparison, the “mix quality and consistency (both thoroughness of mixing and degree of compaction) of the mortar layers suggests preparation by an experienced person”.